What does APRC mean and why does it matter when borrowing?

 • Overpayments

-Some mortgage providers will penalise you for overpaying on your mortgage.
+Some mortgage providers penalise you for overpaying on your mortgage.
 If you’re likely to want to overpay, look for a deal that gives you that flexibility.

 • Penalties